Andre-Codes/bereans_blog/_posts/2025-12-09-the-kingdom-they-expected.md

 When the Jews heard John use the word *kingdom,* they would have done what Dr. Andrew Woods insists all interpreters must do:

-> “…not define it by their favorite theological system, but rather… define it by the Old Testament.” ( The Coming Kingdom 08.
-The Kingdom Offered - Matthew 3:2, 45:30, https://www.youtube.com/playlist?list=PLJ5WZ9aWBhyi3bHbotTG1iONLkMn-Ck-b)
+> “…not define it by their favorite theological system, but rather… define it by the Old Testament.”[^1]

 This is the unavoidable starting point.